‘Daddy, I feel sick.’ So came the call from the back. Seconds later, he was covered in vomit. So was his seat, his toys, and the surrounding area.

-You know when you are going to vomit, your body temperature feels like it is rising….the sweat begins to pour down your face like you’ve been caught leaving work early.
+When you are going to vomit, your body temperature feels like it is rising the sweat begins to pour down your face like you’ve been caught leaving work early.

 5. Play games that force them to look out of the window

 ‘I spy’ is a great game.
-Not only does it keep them entertained, but it also forces them to look out of the window.
+It keeps them entertained, but it also forces them to look out of the window.

-When you look out of the window, your brain knows that you are moving.
-If you are approaching a bend, your eyes will prep your brain so it doesn’t come as a shock.
+When you look out the window, your brain knows that you are moving.
+So if you are approaching a bend, your eyes will prep your brain, so it doesn’t come as a shock.

-A game I like to play is ‘the first one to see a blue car is a winner’.
+I like to play a game that is ‘the first one to see a blue car is a winner.’
 You can pick an unusual color to prolong the game, but they get bored eventually, so keep on your toes.

 6. Play some music – but not too loud

-Plying some music will keep their brain busy, while they try and make sense of the words.
+Plying some music will keep their brains busy while they try to make sense of the words.

-The distraction may also make them forget that they are feeling sick, you just never know.
+The distraction may also make them forget that they feel sick, and you never know.

-Do not play the music too loud though, you don’t want to miss them being sick while you are singing Bruce Springsteen at the top of your voice.
-If this does happen though, you will be pleased to know that the smell will hit you sooner than you think.
+Do not play the music too loud, though; you don’t want to miss them being sick while singing Bruce Springsteen at the top of your voice.
+However, if this does happen, you will be pleased to know that the smell will hit you sooner than you think.

 7. Get them to have a nap